TTFields for Mesothelioma: Optune Lua

 • Favorable safety profile

-• Ongoing research in mesothelioma patients
+• Ongoing research in people with mesothelioma

 Safety Profile